Multivariate Distributions

 Definition: Wishart Distribution

-• \(\nu\): the degrees of freedom (which must satisfy \(\nu \ge D\) for the distribution to be well-defined),
+• \(\nu\): the degrees of freedom, which must satisfy \(\nu > D - 1\) for the normalization to exist;

-• \(\boldsymbol{S}\): the scale matrix (a \(D \times D\) positive definite matrix).
-Note: \(\text{ mean } = \nu \boldsymbol{S}\).
+• \(\boldsymbol{S}\): the scale matrix, a \(D \times D\) symmetric positive definite matrix.

 Connections to Machine Learning

-The multivariate distributions introduced in this part form the backbone of probabilistic machine learning.
+The multivariate distributions introduced here form the backbone of probabilistic machine learning.
 The MVN appears in Gaussian processes (where it defines a prior over functions), in the E-step of Gaussian mixture models, and in the reparameterization trick for variational autoencoders.
 The Dirichlet distribution is the standard prior for topic models (LDA) and categorical distributions in Bayesian inference.
 The Wishart and inverse Wishart distributions are essential whenever the covariance matrix itself is a parameter to be inferred, as in Bayesian multivariate regression and Bayesian Gaussian mixture models.